shantanusabyasachi16/NODE.JS-WITH-EXPRESS.JS/week3.0/tokens.md

 JSON Web Tokens (JWT) are a compact and self-contained way for securely transmitting information between parties as a JSON object.
 This information can be verified and trusted because it is digitally signed.
 JWTs are commonly used in authentication and authorization mechanisms, particularly in modern web applications and APIs.

+A JWT consists of three parts:

+1.Header
+2.Payload
+3.Signature

 SECRET KEY-

 Secret key tokens are cryptographic tokens generated and verified using a secret key known only to the issuing and verifying parties.